iced-rs/book/src/philosophy.md

 In order to formalize the problem, it is important to distill it to its very essence.
 You must avoid mixing into it any pre-conceived notion of a potential solution you may have in your mind.
 Failing to do so will trump your chances of achieving simplicity—which can only ever emerge organically.

 iced is a specific set of solutions for problems that involve presenting interactive information to a user.
-As a consequence, the library tries to stay out of the way during the first stages of the discovery process—only chiming in once a solution has started to form—by decoupling itself from your types, data structures, and business logic as much as possible.
+As a consequence, the library tries to stay out of the way during the first stages of the discovery process—only chiming in once a solution has started to form—by decoupling itself from your types, data structures, and business logic.

 > #### Note From the Author
 > This chapter is not finished yet.